A fast algorithm for Stallings foldings over virtually free groups: Introduction

 \subsection{Relationship to other work}

 In \cite{touikan_fast_2006} a fast folding algorithm was given for free groups and will be used in this paper.
-The subgroup membership problem for amalgams of finite groups (a special, but interesting class of virtually free groups) was first solved algorithmically in \cite{markus-epstein_stallings_2007} and it is shown in that paper to operate in quadratic time.
+The subgroup membership problem for amalgams of finite groups (a special, but interesting class of virtually free groups) was first solved algorithmically by Markus-Epstein in \cite{markus-epstein_stallings_2007} and it is shown in that paper to operate in quadratic time.

-In \cite{kapovich_foldings_2005}, a general abstract algorithm that constructs folded graphs for subgroups of graphs of groups is given, no running time analysis is given, and the underlying data structures are directed graphs equipped with an elaborate labelling system.
+In \cite{kapovich_foldings_2005}, Kapovich, Miasnikov, and Weidmann give a general abstract algorithm that constructs folded graphs for subgroups of graphs of groups.
+No running time analysis is given, and the underlying data structures are directed graphs equipped with an elaborate labelling system.
 The algorithm we present is closely related to the one in \cite{kapovich_foldings_2005}.
-What we call $\bbA$-graphs in this paper could actually be seen as ``blow-ups'' of the $\bbA$-graphs in the other paper (in fact both data structures can be seen to encode the same information).
+What we call $\bbA$-graphs in this paper could actually be seen as ``blow-ups'' of the $\bbA$-graphs in that paper (in fact, in the virtually free case, both data structures can be seen to encode equivalent information).

 One result that is not shown in this paper is that the folded graphs we produce are canonical.
 The reason for this is that the most sensible approach to this problem involves Bass-Serre theory, and this is already done in \cite{kapovich_foldings_2005}.
 It is only a matter of translating between the two approaches.